 From hawk to dove: The Vietnam dilemma

 Kennedy's position on the Vietnam War was an evolution.
-After first believing the effort would limit the spread of communism, he eventually reconsidered, citing its devastating impact on the American people.
+After first believing it would limit the spread of communism, he eventually reconsidered, citing its devastating impact on society.

 About the author

 Barbara A. Perry is the Gerald L. Baliles Professor and Director of Presidential Studies at the Miller Center, where she co-directs the Presidential Oral History Program.
 She directed the Edward Kennedy Oral History Project after the passing of professor James Sterling Young, and has conducted more than 110 interviews for the George H. W. Bush, Bill Clinton, and George W. Bush Presidential Oral History Projects.